 Federal documents which are listed in the University Libraries' catalog may provide a link to the electronic version, where one is available.
 The online version of the Monthly Catalog also provides links to electronic versions.

 Many recent government documents are linked from the web sites of the agency or departments which publish them.
 The Federal Agencies Directory from Louisiana State University provides links to the home pages of agencies, departments and offices from each branch of the federal government.
-Since a link to “Publications” is often not prominently displayed on these home pages, Washburn School of Law’s Federal Agency Index also provides a direct link to publications on each site.
+Since a link to "Publications" is often not prominently displayed on these home pages, Washburn School of Law's Federal Agencies also provides a direct link to publications on each site.

 There are several specialized government search engines which can be useful for quickly locating a document online.
-USA.gov, the official portal of the federal government, contains a good search engine.
+USA.gov, the official web portal of the federal government, contains a good search engine.
 Google's "site:[.extension]" operator will return search results from only ".gov" (government) or ".mil" (military) domain names.
-However, most general popular search engines (such as Yahoo or Bing) will also successfully retrieve a government document with a search for the document title in quotation marks.
+However, most general popular search engines (such as Google, Yahoo or Bing) will also successfully retrieve a government document with a search for the document title in quotation marks.
 In addition, general search engines will retrieve documents which are archived at non-governmental sites, such as university libraries and private organizations.

 II.
 State Documents